Balokole: Origins and development

-Balokole is an African evangelical Christian reform movement started by Simeon Nsibambi and John E. Church in the 1930s.
-The Balokole arose within the East African Revival Movement which sought to renew the Protestant churches in Uganda, Kenya, Tanganyika, and Ruanda-Urundi.
+The movement gained particular prominence within the Anglican Church of Uganda through partnerships between local leaders and missionary workers.
+By the mid-1930s, East African revivalists proclaimed their message of salvation throughout colonial East Africa, seeking to revive the mission churches of the region.

 Despite its theological roots in the Western revival movement of the eighteenth and nineteenth centuries, the Balokole evolved as an indigenous African movement.
 The term Balokole can be translated as "the saved ones" or "the chosen".

 The Balokole movement criticized established hierarchies within the Church of Uganda and questioned prevailing amorality or double standards.
 The Balokole formed egalitarian brotherhoods, followed puritanical rules, publicly confessed their sins and professed their experience of conversion, which they understood as a radical break with their former sinful selves and a receiving of new life from God.
 They stressed the importance of the Lordship of Christ over all areas of life.
+Dr Joe E. Church required those missionaries who did not agree with his revival theory to resign from their assignment.
+In 1949 at least eight missionaries were asked to resign due to disagreements with his leadership.

+Characteristics and beliefs

+The Balokole movement was distinguished by its criticism of established hierarchies within the Church of Uganda and its questioning of prevailing amorality and double standards within religious institutions.
+Members formed egalitarian brotherhoods and followed puritanical rules, publicly confessing sins and emphasizing personal transformation.

+The movement emphasized the concept of being "saved" or "chosen," with participants understanding themselves as having experienced a profound spiritual transformation.
+This evangelical revival was arguably the most famous and influential African spiritual renewal movement of the twentieth century.
+The Balokole worked alongside established churches while avoiding schism, although they initially faced resistance from some church authorities.